bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^33^ The Jews answered him, “We don’t stone you for a good work, but for blasphemy, because you, being a man, make yourself God.”

-^34^ Jesus answered them, “Isn’t it written in your law, ‘I said, you are gods?’^*^ ^35^ If he called them gods, to whom the word of God came (and the Scripture can’t be broken), ^36^ do you say of him whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, ‘I am the Son of God?’ ^37^ If I don’t do the works of my Father, don’t believe me. ^38^ But if I do them, though you don’t believe me, believe the works, that you may know and believe that the Father is in me, and I in the Father.”
+^34^ Jesus answered them, “Isn’t it written in your law, ‘I said, you are gods?’^^ ^35^ If he called them gods, to whom the word of God came (and the Scripture can’t be broken), ^36^ do you say of him whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, ‘I am the Son of God?’ ^37^ If I don’t do the works of my Father, don’t believe me. ^38^ But if I do them, though you don’t believe me, believe the works, that you may know and believe that the Father is in me, and I in the Father.”
 ^[10:34 Psalm 82:6]

 ^39^ They sought again to seize him, and he went out of their hand. ^40^ He went away again beyond the Jordan into the place where John was baptising at first, and he stayed there. ^41^ Many came to him.
 They said, “John indeed did no sign, but everything that John said about this man is true.” ^42^ Many believed in him there.